Andrewingit/alx-system_engineering-devops/0x01-shell_permissions/README.md

-script that executes permission to all subdirectories
+script that creates a directory